Amid European divisions, Belgium to back ICJ verdict on Gaza ‘genocide’

 But Marc Botenga, of Belgium’s leftist Workers’ Party and an EU lawmaker, said the government’s support to the ICJ is still limited.

 “If you look closely at their statement there is no active attitude to actually support the South African case against Israel.
 The government just says they will support whatever decision the ICJ takes, which is logical since all member states of the United Nations are supposed to support the institution’s court,” Bottenga told Al Jazeera.
-“However we have to commend the Belgian public for this stance which other EU nations have not really taken.
+“However we have to commend the Belgian public for this stance which other EU nations have not really taken.”

 Large protests in different Belgian cities have played a role in pressuring the government to call for a ceasefire in Gaza, he said.